20 Spooktacular Ideas to Celebrate Halloween at Work

 With so many working in a remote setting, connecting and celebrating Halloween with our colleagues can be hard.

-You can have a streaming session or simply recommend your favourite podcasts to your team and discuss it on a group call.
+You can have a streaming session or simply recommend your favorite podcasts to your team and discuss it on a group call.
 Better yet, you could have your team deliver their own true-crime podcast based on a spooky story or event that they find fascinating.

 20. Play Halloween trivia